seleya-x/esg_assessment/README.md

 ## 1. Download & intercept

 ### 1.1.
 Download
-download pdf file
+Download the PDF file using the provided URLs.

 ### 1.2. intercept
-Intercept the first 10 pages of origin pdf file
+Extract the first 10 pages from the original PDF file.
+Considering the original PDF file has a few hundred pages, it will take a large number of GPT tokens, so we capture the first 10 pages for PDF to markdown format conversion.

 ## 2. Convert
-convert pdf to markdown format by [LlamaParse](https://www.llamaindex.ai/blog/introducing-llamacloud-and-llamaparse-af8cedf9006b)
+Convert pdf to markdown format by [LlamaParse](https://www.llamaindex.ai/blog/introducing-llamacloud-and-llamaparse-af8cedf9006b).
+The converting period takes a long time, but LlamaParse offers an async API, so we use the async API to parallelize our data.

 ## 3. Extract & Assessment
-Using GPT to analysis file content and extract some information
+Using GPT to analyze file content and extract information through prompt engineering.

 ### 3.1.
 Title Extract prompt

 ```
-The following is a document written by a company.
+The above is a document written by a company.
 The document is written in markdown format.
-Please provide the title of the document.Please output the above answer with the JSON format:{\"title\":\"xxxx\"}
+Please provide the title of the document.
+Please output the above answer with the JSON format:{\"title\":\"xxxx\"}

 ```